A First Look at the Self-Admitted Technical Debt in Test Code: Taxonomy and Detection: Methodology

-We aimed to collect comments from a diverse range of projects to avoid relying on a limited set of contributors, which could hinder the generalizability of our observations.
-At the same time, we had to ensure that we did not collect comments from toy projects, as cautioned by Kalliamvakou et al.~\cite{kalliamvakou_promises_2014}.
-Therefore, we selected the top 1,000 Java projects based on the number of stars from GitHub's trending project list, retrieved using the GitHub API.
-We focused on a single programming language due to reliance on a parser for comment extraction—supporting multiple programming languages would require multiple parsers.
+At the end, we selected 1,000 Java-based repositories that were more likely to contain meaningful discussions and development practices relevant to our study.
+We focused on a single programming language only due to reliance on a parser for comment extraction—supporting multiple programming languages would require multiple parsers.
 Also, since our focus is on test code only, we needed techniques to exclude production code files (described in~\ref{sec:comment-parsing}), which would have been more challenging if applied across multiple programming languages.
 The selected list of projects spans a diverse set of libraries, frameworks, applications, middleware, and other types of software.
-Table \ref{table:top_well_known_projects} presents a sample of 20 projects analyzed, while the complete list can be accessed here.\footnote{\url{\repositoryUrl/data/repository.csv}}
+Table \ref{table:top_well_known_projects} presents a sample of 50 projects analyzed.